Imolai/Top-Coding-Interview-Tasks/01_Two_Sum/README.md

 ## The Refined Approach

-Absolutely!
 Let's trace the thought process from the brute-force method to the optimized solution using the idea of complements.

 ### Starting Point: Brute-Force Method